Major ingredients of an efficient Vetting Process for Employment

 If the candidate has lied about their skills or given you a fake job reference, it will all show up during the resume vetting process.

-No matter how skilled and likable the candidate seems, you should be sure you have performed due diligence during the vetting process before they sign an employment contract with you.
+No matter how skilled and likable the candidate seems, it would help if you were sure you had performed due diligence during the vetting process before they sign an employment contract with you.
 Answering the following questions will help you hire a candidate who is qualified for the job:

 - Has the applicant passed background checks?